 One reason to pay

 Each of the above arguments is perfectly valid.
 But there’s a compelling reason why many wind up paying: They need their files back.
 They don’t have a choice.

 When ransomware hits all the case files at a police department, there’s no time to wait for someone to try to break the encryption and recover the files.
 When active investigations are pending, restoring from backups may take too long.
 Set aside the should-haves and could-haves — if the organization did not have a sufficiently robust backup strategy in place to restore the files (or the backups got corrupted, too), preaching about the importance of prevention is extremely unhelpful.

 Many victims may also decide to pay out of fear that if they don’t, the attacker will cause more damage in retaliation.

-Organizations who opt to pay are not alone.
+Organizations that opt to pay are not alone.
 In a recent BitDefender study, half of the ransomware victims said they paid, and two-fifths of the respondents said they would pay if they were ever in that situation.
 Industry estimates suggest the CryptoWall gang has extorted victims out of more than $325 million since June 2014.